godaddy/node-priam/README.md

 The `consistency` option allows you to override any default consistency level that was specified in the constructor.

+The `resultHint` option allows you to control how objects being returned by the underlying provider are treated.
+For example, a data type of `objectAscii` will result in `JSON.parse()` being called on the resulting value.
+Special data types of `objectAscii` and `objectText` are available for this purpose.
+If these data types are used in a parameter's `hint` field, they will be automatically mapped to the corresponding data type (e.g. `ascii` or `text) prior to executing the cql statement.

 The `keyspace` option allows you to specify another keyspace to execute a query against.
 This will override the default keyspace set in the connection information.